 Bacon Garlic Cheddar Crackers Recipe

-- 2 cups unbleached all-purpose flour (substitute up to 1 cup whole wheat flour)
+- 2 cups unbleached all-purpose flour

 - 1 teaspoon baking powder